-- 1) First level of control: identifies, assesses, manages and monitors the risks for which it is responsible, for which it identifies and implements specific management actions. - 2) Second level of control: monitors the main risks in order to ensure the effectiveness and efficiency of their management; also responsible for monitoring the appropriateness and operation of controls implemented for the main risks.
-It also provides support to the first level in defining and implementing adequate systems for managing the main risks and the associated controls. - 3) Third level of control: provides independent, objective assurance on the appropriateness and effective operation of the first and second control levels and, more generally, on the Eni ICRMS as a whole.
+The three levels of control First level of control: identifies, assesses, manages and monitors the risks for which it is responsible, for which it identifies and implements specific management actions.
+Second level of control: monitors the main risks in order to ensure the effectiveness and efficiency of their management; also responsible for monitoring the appropriateness and operation of controls implemented for the main risks.
+It also provides support to the first level in defining and implementing adequate systems for managing the main risks and the associated controls.
+Third level of control: provides independent, objective assurance on the appropriateness and effective operation of the first and second control levels and, more generally, on the Eni ICRMS as a whole.
 The structure of the first and second control levels is consistent with the size, complexity, specific risk profile and with the regulatory environment in which each company operates.
 The third level of control is exercised by the Internal Audit function of Eni SpA, which, on the basis of a centralised model (described in the "Internal Audit" section), performs its controls using a risk-based approach to the overall Eni ICRMS, monitoring Eni SpA and the subsidiaries.
 To enable management and the management and control bodies to perform their roles within the ICRMS, specific reporting flows have been established between the control levels and the management and control bodies.
 The flows are coordinated and appropriate in terms of content and timing.

-All flows supporting the assessment of the ICRMS by the Board of Directors are channelled through the Control and Risk Committee of Eni SpA, whose analysis is reported directly to the Board in its periodic reports or through the release of specific opinions.
+Reporting to the Board All flows supporting the assessment of the ICRMS by the Board of Directors are channelled through the Control and Risk Committee of Eni SpA, which carries out an adequate preparatory analysis and reports it directly to the Board in its periodic reports or through the release of specific opinions.
 These flows are also transmitted to the Board of Statutory Auditors of Eni SpA to enable it to perform its statutory duties in the field of ICRMS.
+IMPLEMENTATION AT SUBSIDIARIES